restx/restx/docs/try-generated-app.md

 ### Admin Console
-As the console invite you to do, open [http://localhost:8080/api/@/ui/](http://localhost:8080/api/@/ui/) in your browser, you should see the RESTX admin console home:
+As the console invite you to do, open [http://localhost:8080/api/@/ui/](http://localhost:8080/api/@/ui/) in your browser.

+It will first prompt for a user and password.
+The default user to use is `admin`, and you should have provided the password during app scaffolding.
+If you don't override the default password in your app, the default one is `juma`.
+Chef the [security doc](/docs/ref-security.html) for details on restx security feature.

+Once logged in, you should see the RESTX admin console home:

 ![RESTX admin console home](/images/docs/admin-home.png)